 Why do I need to know this?

-What is the point in practicing this?
+What is the point in practising this?

 If you can’t answer these questions honestly and immediately for your learners then you probably shouldn’t be teaching it.